In Their Voices

 In this conversation with Michael, Cinnie describes her research that helped generate the principles and practices for the CINERGY ® Coaching model and talks about the benefits of pre-mediation coaching.

-Deirdre is a founder member and leader of the Edward M. Kennedy Institute Workplace Mediation Research Group, National University of Ireland-Maynooth.
-In their conversation Deirdre talks with Michael about current research projects, one looks at conditions of workers in the hospitality sector another is a comparative study of public provisions for workplace mediation in Ireland and New Zealand.
+Deirdre talks with Michael about current research projects, one looks at conditions of workers in the hospitality sector and a comparative study of public provisions for workplace mediation in Ireland and New Zealand.

 In this conversation with Michael, Sue talks about the application and usefulness of pre-screening assessment in elder care dispute resolution processes.